Department of Theology

 Associate Professor, Theology Department

 Marcus Mescher is associate professor of Christian ethics.
 He holds a Ph.D. from Boston College and specializes in Catholic social teaching and moral formation.
-His research and writing concentrate in the following areas: human dignity and rights; social/environmental justice for the global common good; how moral agency is impacted by cultural context and digital technology; sexual justice and the ethics of marriage and family life; and how to heal social divisions and unjust inequalities in pursuit of inclusive solidarity.
-Dr. Mescher has contributed book chapters to several edited volumes and has published articles in the Journal of Moral Theology, the Journal of Catholic Social ThoughtJesuit Higher Education, and Praxis: An Interdisciplinary Journal of Faith and Justice.
+His research and writing concentrate in the following areas: human dignity and rights; social/environmental justice for the global common good; how moral agency is impacted by cultural context and digital technology; the moral dimensions of friendship; sexual justice and the ethics of marriage and family life; liberation theology and inclusive solidarity; healing the psychological, spiritual, social, and moral harm caused by clergy abuse.
+Dr. Mescher has written dozens of popular and academic articles; he has published essays in the Journal of Moral Theology, the Journal of Catholic Social ThoughtJesuit Higher Education, and The Journal of the Society of Christian Ethics.
 He is the author of The Ethics of Encounter: Christian Neighbor Love as a Practice of Solidarity (Orbis, 2020) and Fratelli Tutti Study Guide (Paulist, 2021).
-He is co-principal investigator for a research grant from Fordham University's Taking Responsibility initiative, aiming to measure moral injury caused by clergy sexual abuse and its cover-up.
+His current research and writing focus on mental health and moral injury.

 Signature Courses: